wgoldie/syllog/README.md

 In addition, the authoring component is a flexible, web-based tool ideal for teaching and academic use.

 Syllog is in an early beta phase.
+It is very important to me that potential users are able to provide input and influence the direction of the project.
 Please get in touch with me (my email is my Github profile) or file issues here if you find any bugs, have any feedback or roadmap input, or would like to contribute to this project.

 # Using the authoring environment